 We are open Monday through Friday 10:00 to 5:30 and Saturday 10:30 to 3:30.
 We would LOVE to see you so stop by and say hi!

 The Eric Marsh Foundation for Wildland Firefighters was created after the Yarnell Hill Fire (6-30-13), which claimed the lives of 19 Granite Mountain Hotshots, including my husband, Eric Marsh.
 Eric was the Superintendent of the crew.
 His death and the death of all 19 men caused a cyclone of grief, emotion, devastation, ruination, soul crushing, life altering and Phoenix creating experiences that have culminated in the creation and the evolution of the Eric Marsh Foundation.

 Once I was able to look outside my cave of grief, I began to see how many people were in the same situation as me from tragedies on the fire line that occurred after the Yarnell Hill Fire.
-I wanted to create something to help these people, something that would bolster people’s hearts and let them know that they are seen, that they are loved and that their fallen wildland firefighter is always remembered and always honored.
+I wanted to create something to help these people, something that would bolster people’s hearts and let them know they are seen and loved and their fallen wildland firefighter is always remembered and honored.
 That was the very first glimmer of the Eric Marsh Foundation.
 I wanted to help families like my own.

 In addition to helping next of kin, we also give donations to wildland firefighters injured in the line of duty.
 Injuries on the fire line can keep wildland firefighters from earning the valuable overtime they rely on to supplement their wages.
 Losing overtime hours is critical to their bottom line.
 We feel these men and women DESERVE our financial support.